A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios: Aspects of ``Low-Resource''

-The umbrella term low-resource covers a spectrum of scenarios with varying resource conditions.
-It includes work on threatened languages, such as Yongning Na, a Sino-Tibetan language with 40k speakers and only 3k written, unlabeled sentences \cite{emb/adams-etal-2017-cross}.
-But, it also covers work on specialized domains or tasks in English, which is often treated as the most high-resource language.

-Figure~\ref{fig:applications} shows exemplarily which NLP tasks were addressed in six different languages from basic tasks to higher-level tasks.
+To visualize the variety of resource-lean scenarios, Figure~\ref{fig:applications} shows exemplarily which NLP tasks were addressed in six different languages from basic to higher-level tasks.
 While it is possible to build English NLP systems for many higher-level applications, low-resource languages lack the data foundation for this.
-Additionally, even if it is possible to create basic systems for tasks, such as tokenization and named entity recognition, for all tested low-resource languages, the training data is typically of lower quality compared to the English datasets, or very limited in size.
-It also shows that the four American and African languages with between 1.5 and 80 million speakers have been addressed less than the Estonian language, with 1 million speakers.
-This indicates the unused potential to reach millions of speakers who currently have no access to higher-level NLP applications.
+Additionally, even if it is possible to create basic systems for tasks, such as tokenization and named entity recognition, for all tested low-resource languages, the training data is typical of lower quality compared to the English datasets, or very limited in size.
+It also shows that the four American and African languages with between 1.5 and 60 million speakers have been addressed less than the Estonian language, with 1 million speakers.
+This indicates the unused potential to reach millions of speakers who currently have no access to higher-level NLP applications. \citet{survey/joshi2020linguisticdiversity} study further the availability of resources for languages around the world.